 Back to top

 Certain proteins may then be taken from the cancer cells and used to make a cancer vaccine.
-These include antigens, which are the proteins on the cell surface that can stimulate an immune response.
+These include:

-Sometimes, whole cells may be used to make the vaccine.
+Sometimes whole cells may be used to make the vaccine, or sometimes just bits of the cancer cell’s DNA will be used.

 As the cancer vaccine contains similar proteins to the cancer cells, it's hoped that the immune system will be stimulated to attack and destroy them.